Information for current scholarship holders

 Provision of false information

-If the University knows, or has reason to believe that a scholarship recipient provided false or misleading information on their scholarship application the University may review their application and terminate their scholarship.
+If the University knows, or has reason to believe that you provided false or misleading information on your scholarship application the University may review your application and terminate your scholarship.